 Health - Medicines and Herbals

 FDA ‘s page MedWatch, opens a new window collects advisories about food and food additives, prescription and over-the-counter medicines, biologics, medical devices including blood pressure monitors and breast pumps, combination products such as pre-filled drug syringes, metered-dose inhalers and nasal sprays, special nutritional products such as dietary supplements, medical foods and infant formulas, and cosmetics including dyes and tattoos.

 Protect yourself, opens a new window when taking medicines, especially over-the-counter medicines, opens a new window taken without seeing a doctor.
 Learn to read the label, opens a new window.

-Drug Information Portal, opens a new window of the National Library of Medicine for consumer-oriented drug information.
+DailyMed, opens a new window of the National Library of Medicine provides label information for approved medications, including recommended dosage, contraindications, adverse reactions, and clinical studies.